T 5 (Enalapril 5 mg)

 Pill imprint T 5 has been identified as Enalapril maleate 5 mg.

 Enalapril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; hypertensive emergency; alport syndrome (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Enalapril 5 mg is not subject to the Controlled Substances Act.
+Enalapril 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 5 mg